 Apple Pay Cash

-Unlike the other services on this list, you may already have Apple Pay Cash if you have an iPhone — it rolled out as part of iOS 11.2.
+Unlike the other services on this list, you may already have Apple Pay Cash, which rolled out as part of iOS 11.2, if you have an iPhone.
 That means you don’t need to download another app in order to transfer money to or from fellow iPhone owners.

 One of the best things about Apple Pay Cash is that it’s well-integrated with iOS, and as long as you have set up Apple Pay with a credit or debit card, you can quickly and easily send money through the Messages app.
 To send or receive money, open up a thread in the Messages app, hit the Apple Pay icon on the keyboard, choose the amount, and hit the “Request” or “Pay” button.